fragtion/envie/README.md

 ### DISCLAIMER:

+Caution: be very careful adjusting the charge current.
+It seems the charger amperage is capable of being pushed beyond design constraints which can cause damage to components on the power board, or the transformer.
+It's suggested to check all existing values before making upwards/downwards adjustments, and that any adjustments are done slowly, incrementally and with great caution.
+I can not be held responsible for any damages you wind up doing to your own equipment as a result of proceeding to use this code.

 This project is still experimental, so reliability cannot be guaranteed, especially in production environments.
 Proceed and/or use entirely at your own risk.

 ### Donate